 Total Reimbursement is the amount actually paid to a hospital.
 Hospitals are paid by health plans and/or patients, but the total amount paid is significantly less than the starting charges.

 Patients may also qualify for discounted services based on household income as compared to the Federal Poverty Level.
 Please visit the Financial Assistance page at www.perrymemorial.org to find out more and learn about steps to apply for financial assistance.

 Charge information is not necessarily useful for consumers who are “comparison shopping” between hospitals because the descriptions for a particular service could vary from hospital to hospital and what is included in that description.
 It is difficult to try to independently compare the charges for a procedure at one facility versus another.
 An actual procedure is comprised of numerous components from several different departments — room and board, laboratory, other diagnostics, pharmaceuticals, therapies, etc.

 A patient who has the specific insurance codes for services requested, available from their physician, can better gauge charge estimates across hospitals.
 Ask your physician to provide the technical name of the procedure that has been recommended as well as the specific ICD and CPT codes for service.

-If you need an estimate for a specific procedure or operation, please contact Perry's Business Office based on your last name:
+If you need an estimate for a specific procedure or operation, please contact Perry's Business Office at 815-876-3080.

 Such an estimate will be an average charge for the procedure without complications.
 A physician or physicians make the determination regarding specific care needed based on considerations using the patient’s diagnosis, general health condition and many other factors.
 For example, one individual may require only a one-day hospital stay for a particular procedure, while another may require a two-day stay for the same procedure due to underlying medical condition.